 On June 26, a mobilization of jobless protesters moved to block traffic into Buenos Aires.
 They gathered at various bridges and highways that provided access to the city, including the Pan-American Highway.
 They were met by heavily armed police and nation guard troops who used tear gas, rubber bullets and, as became clear later, lead bullets to disperse the protesters.
-The jobless, many of them masked, met the first assaults with the road of history itself.
+The jobless, many of them day", and "Banditry, no. Collective expropriation, yes!
+Yesterday is surpassed by the road of history itself.
 And anyone who desires to revive it, taking refuge in 'the right to live' is free to do so, but outside of our ranks, renouncing the title of militant and accepting individual responsibility for his action without compromising the life of the movement or its prestige before the working class"?
 Yes, he really was the one who said this, and we all need to remember it.
 All of us.